Lee Miller, The Model-Turned-War Correspondent Who Took Some Of The Most Iconic Photos Of World War 2

 On Sept.
 1, 1939, World War II began with the German invasion of Poland.
 Though Lee Miller was advised by the U.S. government to return home, she decided to stay in Europe.
 She applied to work as a photographer at Vogue, and though the magazine initially declined her application, Miller was eventually hired because so many young men were being sent to the front.

 After initially languishing as a fashion photographer in the studio, Miller started taking photos of wartime London.
 She collaborated with others, including the broadcaster Edward R. Murrow, to put together a photo book about the bombing of London known as the Blitz.
-Then, at the end of 1942, Lee Miller became a U.S. Army photographer with Condé Nast credentials.
+Then, at the end of 1942, Lee Miller became a U.S. Army war correspondent with Condé Nast credentials.

 In 1944, Miller’s work took her from London to mainland Europe.
 Though women correspondents had very limited roles — they were not permitted to photograph combat, for example — Miller pushed the boundaries of what was possible.
-Assigned a short piece on U.S. Army nurses working Normandy in the aftermath of the D-Day invasion, Miller penned a multi-page article on what she had seen accompanied by 14 photographs.
+Assigned a short piece on U.S. Army nurses working in Normandy in the aftermath of the D-Day invasion, Miller penned a multi-page article on what she had seen accompanied by 14 photographs.

-WWII Female Correspondents
+World War II Female Correspondents

-Miller also found herself in the thick of the action in August 1944, when she traveled to the small coastal town of Saint-Malo, France.
+Miller also found herself in the thick of the action in August 1944 when she traveled to the small coastal town of Saint-Malo, France.
 She had been assigned to Saint-Malo because the city had reportedly been liberated — but this intel was erroneous.
 Miller found herself as the only photojournalist in Saint-Malo, and she went to work covering the conflict.

 “Machine gun fire belched from the end pillbox — the men fell flat — stumbling and crawling into the shelter of shell holes — some crept on, others sweeping back to the left of the guns’ angle, one man reaching the top,” Miller wrote of one attack she witnessed in Saint-Malo.
 “There was silence — poised — desperate.
 I could hear yells from slopes — orders — directions with nightmare faintness.
 There was a great black explosion where the most forward men had been a minute before.”